aglegaspi/credz/README.md

-# README
+# credz

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a full stack site that allows the public to have access to view full song credits on a simple UI.
+The reason behind this as a music lover I miss the days of CD booklets where you'd have access to credit informaiton to music.
+This site is here to fill in that gap!

+Built with:

-* Ruby version
+* Ruby / Ruby On Rails

-* System dependencies

-* Configuration

-* Database creation
+* Devise

-* Database initialization
+* Bootstrap

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Select2

-* ...
+* MySQL / PostrgreSQL

+Created by Alex G. Legaspi